JingMing2019/Rotten_Apples_Web_App/README.md

 [![Product Name Screen Shot]
 ![Screen Shot 2022-08-01 at 1 50 33 PM](https://user-images.githubusercontent.com/85295969/182211218-09724c1f-92d5-46b0-b6b0-f5cbf063a6e6.png)

-Rotten Apples is a full-stack website application, which can search, rate and review restaurants. https://tootasty.herokuapp.com/
+Rotten Apples is a full-stack website application, which can search, rate and review books. https://tootasty.herokuapp.com/

 Rotten Apples implements authentication and authorization.
-Usera can only review restaurants and view their profile after logging in.
-What's more, there are three diffrent roles: customer, owner, and admin, who have diffrent authority and view diffrente pages.
+Usera can only review books and view their profile after logging in.
+What's more, there are three different roles: reader, writer and admin, who have diffrent authority and view diffrente pages.

 ### Built With